Religion in Georgia (country): Islam

 Islam in Georgia was introduced in 645 AD during the reign of third Caliph of Islam, Uthman.
 During this period, Tbilisi (al-Tefelis) grew into a center of trade between the Islamic world and northern Europe.
 Islam's history continued in Georgia throughout the late 14th and early 15th centuries with Timur's invasions of Georgia and during the 16th and early 19th centuries, the Iranians (Safavids, Afsharids, Qajars) and Ottomans commanded influence in the region until its annexation by Russia in 1801.
 In 1703, Vakhtang VI became the ruler of the kingdom of Kartli and he embraced Islam.
 Other notable Georgian Muslims from that era include David XI of Kartli, Jesse of Kakheti and Simon II of Kartli.

-Muslims constitute 9.9%, or 463,062 of the Georgian population.
+Muslims constitute 11.1%, or 437,458 of the Georgian population according to the 2024 census.
 The ethnic Georgian Muslims are predominantly Sunni and living in Adjara near the border with Turkey.
 The ethnic Azerbaijani Muslims are mostly Shia, and live near the border between Azerbaijan and Armenia.
 The Parliament of Georgia passed a law in July 2011 to allow religious minority groups with "historic ties to Georgia" to register with the government, with a focus on Islam and four other religions.
 The draft of the law specifically mentions Islam and four other religious communities.

 Judaism

 The Jews have a history in Georgia extending back over 2000 years.
-Today there is a small Jewish community in the country (3,541 according to the 2002 census), although the Jewish population was over 100,000 as recently as the 1970s.
+Today there is a small Jewish community in the country (3,541 according to the 2002 census and 1,013 according to the 2024 one), although the Jewish population was over 100,000 as recently as the 1970s.
 Especially following the collapse of the Soviet Union, almost all of the country's Jews have left, mainly to Israel.
 The majority of Georgia's remaining Jews today live in Tbilisi and are served by its two synagogues.
 Because the size of the community is now so small, and for economic reasons, the two congregations are now housed on two storeys of one of the formerly separate synagogues.